lindseysim/templatize/more/advanced/README.md

 #### Function evaluation and modifying binding data

 **DO NOT DO THIS** and here's why.
-Along with the caching issue ([covered in the function section](../functions/#function-evaluation-and-caching)) with nested sections, especially with repeating sections, Templatize takes some optimization strategies to best render the template with the least amount of rendering calls.
-While it takes certain edge cases to bring this behavior out, when it does, it can appear very unpredictable.
+Along with the caching issue ([covered in the function section](../functions/#function-evaluation-and-caching)) with nested sections, and especially with repeating sections, Templatize takes some optimization strategies to best render the template with the least amount of rendering calls.
+While it takes certain edge cases to cause this behavior to become pronounced, when it does, it can appear very unpredictable.

 In the below, the `count` function is always passed to a context to force re-evaluation.
 However, even then, the results are not intuitive.